 - For Mature applicants (aged 21 or over) – appropriate experience will be considered in lieu of formal qualifications.
 Note: Mature applicants may be entitled to VTOS funding.
 For details about VTOS, please contact the college.

 - Applicants whose first language is not English require level B2 competency on the CEFR language framework.
 Applicants may be required to undergo English language testing to establish their language competency.

 - Television and Video Studio Production

 Level 6 QQI Award Film and Television Production (6M18534)

-Students will have an extensive portfolio from their course work in Television and Film, Scriptwriting.
+Students will have an extensive portfolio from their coursework in Television and Film, and Scriptwriting.
 This portfolio may be used for application to the IADT and other Higher Education Institutes and Universities.

 Assessment techniques will be used to assess the knowledge and skills that students will have achieved on successful completion of modules:

 A full major award is granted on passing the relevant eight components.
 On successful completion of each component, you will be awarded a pass, a merit, or a distinction grade.
 See www.qqi.ie for more details

 Although Level 6 is directed more at employment whereas Level 5 is the primary CAO route, Graduates are eligible to apply through the CAO and/or the Higher Education Links Scheme to a range of higher certificate and degree programmes, at Universities, Institutes of Technology and Technological Universities using their full QQI Level 5 and Level 6 major awards.
 Places are not guaranteed and are subject to students meeting certain criteria.
 It is the students’ responsibility to consult with the relevant HEI for information on the admissions process, especially if a student is looking for advanced entry into third level.
 Students may also refer to the QQI FET section of the CAO website. www.cao.ie

 Examples of CAO progression routes are listed below.